DataStax-Examples/astra-gatsbyjs-starter/README.md

 2. Wait for your GitPod workspace to start:
 ![image](https://user-images.githubusercontent.com/3254549/88744125-5171c280-d0fb-11ea-9676-de4589e42589.png)

-3. Set your Astra database details in the GitPod terminal at the bottom of the screen:
+3. Set your Astra DB details in the GitPod terminal at the bottom of the screen:
 ![image](https://user-images.githubusercontent.com/3254549/88752966-f7c7c300-d10f-11ea-9a78-d2a9707192bd.png)

 4. Click the 'Open browser' button in the bottom right of the screen: